 African Manatee Facts

 - Perhaps the most notable thing about the amazing African Manatee remains the simple fact that researchers do not know a great deal about the animal.
-However, the majority of experts believe this distinctive animal to be quite similar to the West Indian Manatee.
-Since both of the species share the same region, one if often mistaken for the other.
+The majority of experts believe this distinctive animal to be quite similar to a related species.

-- It represents one of only three species in its particular genus.
-Quite unfortunately, for several reasons, the spectacular creature lists as Vulnerable with the IUCN.
-Principle among these is the fact that poachers often prey on the species for its oil, bones, meat, and skin.
-In addition, habitat loss due to urban expansion and agriculture threaten it as well.
+- Principle among these is the fact that poachers often prey on the species for its oil, bones, meat, and skin.
+Habitat loss due to urban expansion and agriculture additionally threaten it as well.
 Its estimated population numbers fewer than 15,000 individuals.

-- But, it also faces the looming threat of ongoing climate change, just like other species around the world.
-The rather impressive animal remains at an increased risk from these, and other threats, due to its already sparse population.
+- The impressive African Manatee remains at an increased risk from these, and other threats, due to its already sparse population.
 Fortunately, it holds a protected status in all areas it inhabits.
 But sadly, this status is not strictly enforced in much of its range.

 Related Articles